-Resorting to a raised voice has become my go-to parenting method to get things done.
+Resorting to a raised voice has become my go-to parenting method to get things done around here.
 I use it when we’re late and trying to get out the door.
 I use it when my kids don’t clean up after they cook or create.
 And I use it when they’re not on top of their chores and I’m exasperated.
-Sure, I could make excuses for my mom mistakes, but I’d rather make real change.
+Sure, I could give excuses for my mom mistakes, but I’d rather make real change.
 From the bottom of my heart, I don’t want to be that mom.
 Maybe you’re right here with me.
 Let’s change together.
 Here are 3 steps that are proven to lead to change.

 Our kids know when we’ve blown it.
 We can’t just move on and pretend our poor response didn’t happen.
 Our children need to see honesty and integrity in our relationship.
 That means apologizing when we’ve messed up.